 The Art Elements

+The Art Elements.
 Line, Colour, Tone + Form, Texture, Shape and Pattern are the Art Elements we use all the time in drawing and painting.
-Understanding how they affect your picture-making and learning how to manipulate them is the first step to improving as an artist.
+Learning how they affect your picture-making and how to manipulate them is the first step to improving as an artist.

 Time: 6.30 – 9pm